abbybade/portfolio/README.md

 - B.S., Mathematics | Wartburg College (May 2020)

 ### Industrial Projects
-- **Operational Efficiency Enhancement @ Integrated DNA Technologies:** Analyzed data to optimize operational metrics like on-time delivery and processing times using SQL and Python.
+**Operational Efficiency Enhancement @ Integrated DNA Technologies:**
+- Analyzed data to optimize operational metrics like on-time delivery and processing times using SQL and Python.
 Implementing strategies improved delivery rates and reduced processing times significantly
 - More to to come!!!

-**Poultry project:**
+**Poultry project @ Self Help International:**
 - Conducted a cost-risk analysis using SQL for data acquisition, Python for statistical analysis, and Tableau for dashboard creation.
 These data-driven insights significantly informed and enhanced humanitarian efforts to combat malnutrition in Nicaragua and Ghana.

-**Donor Data Optimization Impact:**
+**Donor Data Optimization Impact @ Self Help International:**
 - Employed statistical analysis using SQL and Python to identify major donors, securing over $20,000 in gifts, and improved database accuracy by 10%, leading to a 10-15% increase in donations and enhanced cross-departmental collaboration.

 ### Academic Projects